Disclosure: We earn from purchases made through us

 What is a Solar Cooker?

 A solar cooker is a low-cost cooking device or apparatus that harnesses energy from direct sunlight to heat, cook, bake or sterilize solid and liquid foods.
 Solar ovens are ideal for frying, boiling, baking, grilling and sautéing vegetables, meats, casseroles and breads.

 A basic solar cooker closely resembles a simple square aluminum suitcase approximately measuring 500 x 500 x 165 mm.
 These simple cooking devices are reasonably priced, easy-to-use and utterly trouble-free.

 Ideally, lifespan of a solar cooker ranges between 10-15 years.
-Interestingly, foods prepared in a solar cooker taste better and are more nutritious as all the natural nutrients are well-preserved due to slow cooking.
+Interestingly, foods prepared in a solar cooker taste great and are also nutritious since all the natural nutrients are well-preserved due to slow cooking.

 If you are thinking as to how high or intense the temperature can get to, according to Deborah Mitchell, a Senior Editor at CharityGuide and experienced environmental consultant, solar cookers can be used to treat contagious medical wastes, purify potable water, and preserve dried food-stuffs.